psaisan/TRACE/README.md

 ---

-# Why was TRACE developed:
+# Why TRACE is here now?

 Translated molecular intermediates like MISO and GigaTime are emerging as a potentially game changing **computational primitives** for biomarker modeling.
 TRACE is built for studying this setting: when a downstream target \(Y\) may be better predicted indirectly through a translated representation \(h(X)\) derived from \(X\) vs. directly from it's original deployable representation \(X\).